Chart Color Schemes

 Highland Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Highland Park's population was approximately 8,798 as of November 2025.
-This figure represents an increase of 365 people since the 2021 Census, which recorded a population of 8,433.
-The growth is inferred from the estimated resident population of 8,793 in June 2024 and four validated new addresses since the Census date.
-This results in a population density ratio of 1,900 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Highland Park's growth rate of 4.3% since the census is within 1.7 percentage points of the SA3 area's growth rate of 6.0%, indicating strong fundamental growth factors.
+Highland Park's population was 8,433 as of the 2021 Census.
+As of Feb 2026, it is around 8,798, reflecting an increase of 365 people (4.3%) since the Census.
+This change is inferred from the ABS estimated resident population of 8,793 in June 2024 and four validated new addresses since the Census date.
+The population density is approximately 1,900 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Highland Park's growth rate of 4.3% since the Census is within 1.4 percentage points of the SA3 area's 5.7%, indicating competitive growth fundamentals.
 Natural growth contributed approximately 56.4% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort where necessary.
-Based on projected demographic shifts, Highland Park is expected to experience a population increase just below the median of regional areas nationally by 2041, with an anticipated growth of 648 persons and a total increase of 7.3% over the 17-year period, according to the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Future population dynamics anticipate an increase just below the median of locations outside capital cities, with Highland Park expected to grow by 648 persons to 2041, reflecting a total increase of 7.3% over the 17 years.

 Frequently Asked Questions - Population